 In 1956 he became the youngest player ever to play for Huddersfield Town when he made his debut aged just 16 years and 10 months.
 With Huddersfield he played alongside future 1966 World Cup left-back Ray Wilson, and under future Liverpool manager Bill Shankly.
 Shankly rated Law, turning down an offer from Manchester United for the young Scot.
 Shankly left in 1959 for Liverpool and a year later Law joined Manchester City for what was then a British record transfer fee of £55,000.
 In 1961 Law scored an incredible six goals in an FA Cup tie against Luton Town until the game was abandoned with 20 minutes to go!

 Law only spent one year with City however.
 At this point, there was a maximum wage restriction for players in the English Leagues and an offer from Italian side Torino proved too much to resist.
 His time in Italy didn’t prove a happy experience and fellow Scot Matt Busby at Manchester United was only too happy to bring Law back to England.
 It was this transfer that ignited the young Scot’s career.
 Law helped transform Manchester United into the successful team of the 1960s alongside the likes of Bobby Charlton and George Best.
-They won the FA Cup in his first season and were runners-up in the League with Law scoring 46 goals – more than any United player before or since.
-The next season, Law won the European Footballer of the Year award, and Manchester United won the League with Law as United’s and the First Division’s top goal scorer.
+They won the FA Cup in his first season and were runners-up in the league the following year, with Law scoring 46 goals – more than any United player before or since.
+For his efforts, Law won the 1964 European Footballer of the Year award (the Ballon d'Or).
+Law picked up his first league winner's medal in 1965, with Law finishing the season as United’s - and the First Division’s - top goalscorer.